vsaravind007/personal-blog/blog/content/posts/Apple-Haptic-Trailer-How-It-Works.md

 ## Generating Haptics (AHAP File Generation)

-An audio clip is essentially a continous analog signal, the differences in frequency & amplitude of the signal is what we perceive as sound, speakers are essentially motors that convert electrical energy to sound waves through electromagnetic effect.
+An audio clip is essentially a continuous analog signal, the differences in frequency & amplitude of the signal is what we perceive as sound, speakers are essentially motors that convert electrical energy to sound waves through electromagnetic effect.
 The vibrations from a speaker cone is what we hear as sound.

 If you connect a powerful enough amplifier to an electric motor, you can actually hear the music play because a motor is essentially a coil sitting in a magnetic field just like a speaker.